How to Make General Tso Sauce [video]

 How to store:

-• Refrigerator: You can use this up within two to three weeks once refrigerated.
+• Refrigerator: Once refrigerated, you can use this up within two to three weeks.

-• Also, Chinkiang vinegar is a great ingredient to replace rice vinegar.
+• Chinkiang vinegar is also an excellent ingredient for replacing rice vinegar.
 It has a deeper flavor.

 General Tso Sauce